The information in this article applies to:

 - Click OK to close the dialog for now.

-Note: You may want to change the Stem Wall (I) height to meet your frost depth needs, however, before making any changes to the Structure settings in the Room Specification, you must first turn off Auto Rebuild Foundation.
+Note: You may want to change the Stem Wall height to meet your frost depth needs, however, before making any changes to the Structure settings in the Room Specification, you must first turn off Automatically Rebuild Foundation.

-To visually see the changes that making the smaller room set to Garage, you can create a Full Overview .
+To visually see the changes created by making the smaller room a Garage type room, you can create a Perspective Full Overview camera view.

 - Select Build> Floor> Build Foundation .

-- In the Build Foundation dialog, remove the check mark next to Automatically Rebuild Foundation, and set the Minimum Garage Height to 37 1/2" to match the main house, and click OK.
+- In the Build Foundation dialog, remove the check mark next to Automatically Rebuild Foundation.
+In Home Designer Pro, set the Minimum Garage Height to 37 1/2" to match the main house.
+Click OK.

-- In the New Floor dialog, choose Derive new Foundation from the 1st Floor plan and click OK again.
+- In the New Floor dialog, choose Derive new foundation plan from the 1st floor plan and click OK again.

 - Use the Select Objects tool to click on the Garage room, then click on the Open Object edit button to again display the Room Specification dialog.

-- On the Structure panel, observe that the Stem Wall height is 36" just under the garage so that the bottom of the footing matches the footing of the main house.
+- On the Structure panel, change the Stem Wall value to 36". in Home Designer Pro, observe that the Stem Wall height is already 36".
+This stem wall height is just under the garage so that the bottom of the footing matches the footing of the main house.

 The slab remains in its original position, 12" below the top of the stem wall, but the footing is moved down to accommodate the increased stem wall height.